 - Marie Kondo is so kind and non-judgmental.
 She didn’t judge people who were borderline hoarders or had crazy collections.

 - The diversity!
 I loved seeing so many different family structures, ethnicities, homes, and problems.
 It felt very relatable in a way that those shows normally don’t.

 - Relate-ability.
-It’s not about having a picture perfect ending.
-None of her solutions are not product based (ie. buy this magic solution for all the problems!)
-She uses shoe boxes and wire shelving (which don’t spark joy for me, but are very accessible for people.)
-The end results were homes that felt lighter, cleaner and seemed to function a lot better.
+It’s not about having a picture-perfect ending.
+None of her solutions are product-based (ie. buy this magic solution for all the problems!)
+She uses shoe boxes and wire shelving (which don’t spark joy for me but are very accessible for people.)
+The end results were homes that felt lighter, cleaner, and seemed to function a lot better.